Seeking spooky black cocktails for your Halloween party? Then mix up a Dead Man's Kiss, a spooky black cocktail recipe

 No worries!
 Once you learn how simple and fun it is to do, you’ll use it to make all sorts of black vodka drinks.

 Why you should make your own black vodka for black cocktails

 I read that Blavod, the only commercially made black vodka, is hard to find these days.
-And if you can find it, it's prohibitively expensive for most Halloween parties.
+And if you can find it, it's prohibitively expensive to make black cocktails for most Halloween parties.